 DESCRIPTION: At 1,805 acres, Swope Park is the crown jewel of the Kansas City, Mo., park system.
 As Kansas City's largest park, and one of the largest urban parks in the United States, Swope Park is home to many of Kansas City’s finest attractions.
-The park has two golf courses, the Lakeside Nature Center, extensive sporting areas, horseback-riding trails, picnic and fishing areas and a day camp for kids.
+The park has two golf courses, the Lakeside Nature Center, extensive sporting areas, picnic and fishing areas.
 Hiking enthusiasts can venture along the hill south of the Lake of the Woods for a scenic hiking adventure.
 Check out the Go Ape’s second treetop adventure course with zip lines, obstacles, and more.

-ADDRESS: Meyer Boulevard and Swope Parkway, Kansas City, Mo.
+ADDRESS: East Meyer Boulevard and Swope Parkway, Kansas City, Missouri.

 LOCATION: Swope Park is located approximately 20 minutes southeast of downtown Kansas City.

 HOURS: Swope Park is open seasonally from dawn until dusk (5 a.m.-12 a.m.).
 Check with specific attractions for hours.

 ADMISSION: Free to get in the park.
 Some attractions, such as the Kansas City Zoo and Starlight Theatre, charge admission fees.
 Check with specific attractions for prices.

 HISTORY: When he arrived in Kansas City in 1857, Thomas H. Swope immediately began investing in land.
 His quick success from buying and selling real estate allowed him to donate a piece of land for a city hospital to be built.
 His largest donation came in 1896, when he gave 1,334 acres of land along the Blue River to the city.
 He had intended to turn the land into a farm.
 The undeveloped land was named Swope Park, and there was such excitement in the city at the announcement of the donation that a city-wide holiday was declared.
 In following years, a zoo and a golf course would be formed on the donated land.